Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data

-\subsubsection{Compartment models}
+\subsection{Compartment models}

-Compartment models represent the dMRI signal as a sum of signals coming from different microstructural environments (e.g., intra- and extra-neurite water).
+Compartment models represent the dMRI signal as a sum of signals coming from different microstructural environments (e.g., intra- and extra-axonal water).
 For details, see, for example, the review by \cite{jelescu2017design}.
-Here, we focused on models with non-exchanging Gaussian compartments following an orientation distribution function (ODF).
+Here, we focus on models with non-exchanging Gaussian compartments following an ODF.
 The signal measured along $\mathbf{\hat{n}}$ is expressed as a spherical convolution of the ODF by a microstructural kernel response function $K$:

 where $K$ is the microstructural kernel response function: